Scoredx/simpleTicket/README.md

 ﻿Simple ticketing system for my non-technical collegues.

-All you need to do is adding your Firebase config.ts file with your API keys.
+All you need to do is adding Firebase config.ts file with your API keys.

 Launching in VS Code with Webpack
 1. npm i